Frames from Tryst © ROH Collections

 Where the political and the philosophical are so ingrained as to inform sense, taste, attitude and intuition, habitus is revealed in sharpest relief and is the hardest to change, whatever the quality of the argument.
 Whatever some of us currently protest with regard to the admission of the performance-making practitioner and her practices into the higher degree programme, my sense remains that the frames of intelligibility and the mechanisms for judgement brought to bear, will tend to take expert-professional writing, in certain specific registers, as external measure, against which other practices are compared.

 Despite the attempts of some of us, in the university, to argue for practitioner knowledges, and our claim, in the bar after the show, that "some of my best friends are practitioners", our writing will always be "about performance".
-(The preposition "about performance" signals not simply expert-spectator positioning with regard to others' performance practices, but equally the synoptic power of language.
+(The preposition "about" signals not simply expert-spectator positioning with regard to others' performance practices, but equally the synoptic power of language.)
 Expert spectating as writing-productive controls "performance" after its event, regardless of writers' intention or their taste for nouns like "flow" and "slippage".

 The textualist trope slipped readily into performance studies and performing arts in the 1970s and after at that moment of high anxiety for the embryonic discipline, when some of us were concerned paradoxically both with establishing a discipline and with that interdisciplinarity which constituted one aspect of post-Saussurean expansion.
 Textualisation of performance practices seemed to lend an authority to performance, whereas in fact it lent its authority to those of us who would study performance, in the university, from the position of expert spectator.

-The textualising engagement with art practices via a post-Saussurean cultural theoretical inheritance, Osborne (3) points out, tends to ignore the material specificities of the practice concerned as well as practitioner mastery.
-The textualisation of performance "cannot avoid some kind of ontologization of its semantic formalism", meaning that performance specificity is ceded to its illusory textual order We make performance into text by bringing textualist paradigms to the event and our perceptions of it.
+The textualising engagement with art practices via a post-Saussurean cultural theoretical inheritance, Osborne (4) points out, tends to ignore the material specificities of the practice concerned as well as practitioner mastery.
+The textualisation of performance "cannot avoid some kind of ontologization of its semantic formalism", meaning that performance specificity is ceded to its illusory textual order.
+We make performance into 'text' by bringing textualist paradigms to the event and our perceptions of it.
 The indifference of the textualist strategy to the medium given allows it to seem to erase recognition of the formal, sensible qualities of different art practices, as well as their highly specific logics and metalanguages of production.
 The textual turn is a good friend of expert spectating, where it assumes the role of writing-productive apparatus, but no friend at all of expert practices or practitioners.
 It continues to hold sway in the university, however, wherever Performance Studies as institution markets certain sorts of popular interpretative apparatuses.
-In its robustness, the textual turn overwhelms many of those performance processes and experiences which characterise what Massumi and others (4) have described in terms of the ethics of affective eventhood, and what Shatzki (5) has identified as the teleoaffectivity of certain sorts of practice.
-(He defines practical intelligibility in terms of teleological and affective determinations. (p.52))
+In its robustness, the textual turn overwhelms many of those performance processes and experiences which characterise what Massumi and others (5) have described in terms of the ethics of affective eventhood, and what Schatzki (6) has identified as the teleoaffectivity of certain sorts of practice – that is, performance practices that target affective binding-in on behalf of spectators.
+(He defines practical intelligibility in terms of teleological and affective determinations (p.52).)

 McKenzie's declared aim is "to rehearse a general theory of performance", but his project is excluding.
 Now, I am not interested in a "general theory of [a generalised] performance" if that "performance theory" – by which he surely refers to writing in certain technical and explanatory registers – fails, as his does, to enquire into disciplinary mastery in professional practitioners.